Abrynos/ShoppingList/README.md

 # Installation
 Sadly I am too lazy to set everything up for the official app store.
 You can download an .apk file from the releases page.

+# Translation
+I am open to translating the app to any known language.
+You can find the original english strings [here](https://github.com/Abrynos/ShoppingList/blob/main/app/src/main/res/values/strings.xml) and can send a merge request translating them to any other language at any point in time.
+You can also open an issue and post your translations in there if you do not have any experience using git.